drduda/ba_thesis/README.md

 # Usage
 Run `execute.py` to simulate and eye tracking session.
 For setting the parameters of the simulation have a look at the documentation of `execution.py`.
+It should output the results as a Matplotlib figure.
 ### Using own data
 Alternatively to simulating, you can use your own recorded tracking data.
 This is an experimental feature yet.
 The recorded pupils need to be provided as 2D ellipse.